AgoRapide/AgoRapide/README.md

-"The shape of a program should reflect only the problem it needs to solve."
-Source: [Revenge of the Nerds - Paul Graham](http://www.paulgraham.com/icad.html)
+"The shape of a program should reflect only the problem it needs to solve" - [Paul Graham - Revenge of the Nerds](http://www.paulgraham.com/icad.html).

 # AgoRapide